TV/Internet Rugby Game Listings in Canada

 Here’s what we know:

-Summer Tests and Tours: Premier Sports Asia always have the whole lot and along with Stan Sport and FLO Rugby US are solid options.
-TSN will have England, France and Italy’s tours to the Southern Hemisphere in July.
+Summer Tests and Tours: Stan Sport Australia and FLO Rugby US are solid options.

-United Rugby Championship (replaces the PRO14): Premier Sports Asia and FLO Rugby as well as some games free to air on a mix of BBC and RTE Ireland.
+United Rugby Championship (replaces the PRO14): FLO Rugby and Sportsnet+ as well as some games free to air on a mix of BBC and RTE Ireland.
 There is also URC TV which works the same way as EPCR TV for the Heineken Cup but doesn’t show any of the knockout rounds but is pretty cheap at $52 Canadian a year and for the most part does not require a VPN.
 Sportsnet+ is also showing the URC but given its limited coverage, high price and spotty on demand availability we don’t recommend it.

-Investec (formerly Heineken) Champions and Challenge Cup – Premier Sports Asia and FLO Rugby (live and on demand).
+Investec (formerly Heineken) Champions and Challenge Cup – FLO Rugby (live and on demand and without the need for a VPN).
 There will also be some games available live and on demand on a mixture of the UK’s Channel 4, BBC, RTE Ireland and France 2.

-Rugby Championship: Premier Sports Asia, Stan Sport and Flo Rugby with all 3 having the superior on demand coverage to TSN.
+Rugby Championship: Premier Sports Canada, TSN+, Stan Sport and Flo Rugby with all 3 having the superior on demand coverage to TSN.

 TOP 14 (France) – FLO Rugby with a VPN.
 There is also French service Canal+ which will be broadcasting it, but even with a VPN it seems impossible to pay without a French credit card.
 We’ll keep you posted.

-Pacific Four Series – TSN and Rugby Pass TV live and on demand.
+Pacific Four Series – TSN, Stan Sport Australia and Rugby Pass TV live and on demand.
 Rugby Pass TV does require a free account but as long as you are connected to a VPN and a non Canadian/Australian/New Zealand or US server you can watch for free.

 Pacific Nations Cup – TSN (terrestrial channels) and Stan Sport Australia live and on demand

-Six Nations (Men and Women’s) – DAZN, Stan Sport and Premier Sports Asia (as well as free on BBC and ITV with a VPN).
+Six Nations (Men and Women’s) – Premier Sports Canada, Stan Sport (as well as free on BBC and ITV with a VPN).
 FLO Rugby also has it but games are only available on demand a week after they have been played so not really much use.
 FLO Rugby has only the Women’s Six Nations and requires a VPN.

-Super Rugby Pacific – TSN+ (with probably limited on demand games and being only web based so good luck catching those 1 and 3 AM kickoff times), Premier Sports Asia, Stan Sport Australia and FLO Rugby with the latter two having the superior on demand coverage
+Super Rugby Pacific – Premier Sports Canada, TSN+, Stan Sport Australia and FLO Rugby with the latter two having the superior on demand coverage.

 Japan Rugby League One – Rugby Pass TV (so far doesn’t require a VPN)